bobintornado/bobintornado.github.io/z_about.md

 Currently looking for a new opportunity with `H1B` sponsorship.

-Obsessed with all kinds of `why` questions and particularly meaning of life.
+Obsessed with all kinds of `why` questions and particularly the meaning of life.

 Some stuff I made